kdave/btrfs-progs/Documentation/Status.rst

      - Notes
    * - Boot
      - :statusincompat:`incompatible`
-     - The blocks where partition table is stored is used for super block
+     - The blocks where partition table is stored are used for super block
    * - Mixed block groups
      - :statusincompat:`incompatible`
      - Interleaving data and metadata would lead to out of order write